tarakbumba/zeynep/README.md

  * -N        - Do not clean chroot environment upon exit.
 Default: Disabled
  * -l        - Upload compiled rpms into srpm's directory.
 Default: Disabled unless you did not use '-u' option
  * -S        - Sign rpm packages via rpm-sign utility.
 Default: Disabled
+ * -b        - Commandline arguments to be passed on rpmbuild.
+Use the arguments in double quotes
  * -G        - Generate hdlists for compiled rpms upon exit.
 Default: Disabled
  * -R        - Add rpmmacros file from user home dir (~/.rpmmacros).
 Default: Disabled
  * -v        - Be verbose.
 Default: Disabled